wp-plugins/powerpress/readme.txt

  * [Message Flow](http://wordpress.org/extend/plugins/message-flow/) - generates a CoverFlow-like interface for your blog posts with podcast episodes.
 For podcasts, use shortocde `[message-flow podcasts_only="true"]`.
  * [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widget that lists your podcast episodes linked to the play in a new window PowerPress player.
  * [PowerPress Posts From MySQL](http://wordpress.org/extend/plugins/powerpress-posts-from-mysql/developers/) - Creates blog posts with PowerPress podcast episode information from a MySQL table.
- * [Featured Podcast Widget](http://wordpress.org/plugins/featured-podcast-widget/) - A widget that enables you to display your latest podcast from a category or featured podcast utilising the PowerPress plugin's default player.
+ * [Featured Podcast Widget](http://wordpress.org/plugins/featured-podcast-widget/), [Home Page](http://www.richardfarrar.com/featured-podcast-widget-for-wordpress/) - A widget that enables you to display your latest podcast from a category or featured podcast utilising the PowerPress plugin's default player.
  * [Subscribe Sidebar plugin by Blubrry](http://wordpress.org/extend/plugins/subscribe-sidebar/) - A sidebar widget that provides a list of "Subscribe" links to your sidebar.